-Step 23) Look at the position of the Jig (sw1) switch - shown in Figure 13 and in Figure 5 (sw 1).
-Ensure that the switch is in the NORM position as silk screened on the PCB.
+Step 23) Look at the position of the Jig (sw1) switch - shown at the far left of Figure 3.
+Ensure that the switch is in the NORM position as silk-screened on the PCB.
 This is essential, as having it in the Jig position will cause the Roland code to execute when booted up.
 The Jig switch is used as a diagnostic tool only.
 See a Jupiter 6 service manual for more information regarding Jig based diagnostics.